yoyololicon/torchcomp/README.md

 ## Compressor/Expander gain function

-This function calculates the gain $g[n]$ for a compressor/expander.
+This function calculates the gain reduction $g[n]$ for a compressor/expander.
 It takes the RMS of the input signal $x[n]$ and the compressor/expander parameters as input.
 The function returns the gain $g[n]$ in linear scale.
 To use it as a regular compressor/expander, multiply the result $g[n]$ with the signal $x[n]$.